anushka5531/Computer-hardware/README.md

 # Computer hardware
-Software to check programs: (https://nand2tetris.github.io/web-ide/chip/)
+Software to check programs: (https://nand2tetris.github.io/web-ide/chip/) -* The hardware description language used in this project was developed by the instructors of the course.*
 ## Overview
  This repository contains the details and codes for the project under the "Build a modern computer from first principles:From nand to tetris part 1" course on coursera.
 It contains hardware parts of a computer, begenning from basic logic gates upto CPU.
 ## The "HACK" Computer